rohan-wire/mls-architecture/draft-ietf-mls-architecture.md

 acceptable behavior in a group.
 These policies must be consistent between deployments for them to interoperate:

+- A policy on which ciphersuites are acceptable.
+- A policy on any mandatory or forbidden MLS extensions.
 - A policy on when to send proposals and commits in plaintext instead of encrypted.
 - A policy for which proposals are valid to have in a commit, including but not limited to:
   - When a member is allowed to add or remove other members of the group.
   - When, and under what circumstances, a reinitialization proposal is allowed.
-  - When proposals from external senders are allowed.
+  - When proposals from external senders are allowed and how to authorize those proposals.
-  - When external joiners are allowed.
+  - When external joiners are allowed and how to authorize those external commits.
+  - Which other proposal types are allowed.
+- A policy of when members should commit pending proposals in a group.
+- A policy of how to protect and share the GroupInfo objects needed for external joins.
 - A policy for when two credentials represent the same client.
 Note that many credentials may be issued authenticating the same identity but for different signature keys, because each credential corresponds to a different device